TomStuart92/CV/README.md

 ## Tom Stuart
 ### Currently Searching for my First Job as a Junior Developer

 I once thought it was a good idea to travel from Sydney to London without flying.
-As it turns out its a really long way.
+As it turns out it's a really long way.

+I'm looking for a Full Stack Junior Developer role where I can continue to learn everyday, within an fast paced organization that takes pride in its work and will challenge me to be my best.

  [Personal Blog](http://TomStuart92.github.io) | [Portfolio](http://TomStuart92.github.io/portfolio/) |  [LinkedIn](http://www.linkedin.com/in/thomas-stuart) | [Twitter](http://twitter.com/ThomasCStuart) | [Profile](https://github.com/TomStuart92/CV#Profile) | [Skills](https://github.com/TomStuart92/CV#Skills) | [Projects](https://github.com/TomStuart92/CV#Projects) | [Education](https://github.com/TomStuart92/CV#Education) | [Experience](https://github.com/TomStuart92/CV#Experience) | [Interests](https://github.com/TomStuart92/CV#Interests)

+## Profile

+I’m a twenty-four year old Australian/Brit who has moved back to the UK after ten years in Australia.
+Up to this point, I studied Theoretical Physics at University, worked at a consultancy in Data Analytics and at the Houses of Parliament, climbed a few mountains, travelled from Sydney to London without flying, ran a wine cellar for two years and completed the Kokoda Trek in six days.

+Since August 2016, I have been studying at Makers Academy, learning a whole host of new languages, methodologies and best practices.
+Having just graduated, I'm now looking to continue my journey with my first junior developer job.

 ## Skills

 ### This Skill